-The allocations within the Draft Plan Strategy are currently too restrictive in respect of Crumlin and Randalstown when considering their size and potential changing circumstances.
-In addition, the allocation to Villages is currently too restrictive when considering current demand and their role and function in relation to Hamlets.
+The allocations within the Draft Plan Strategy are currently too restrictive in respect of Villages when considering current demand and their role and function in relation to hamlets.

 3.2 Detailed Response

 3.2.1 Whilst we acknowledge that housing allocations between settlements have been amended in line with the Spatial Growth Strategy, the settlement evaluation framework of the RDS and existing commitments, we believe that further factors should be considered in order to ensure allocations are truly reflective of sustainable development principles and housing need across all settlements.